 - Proactive Stress Risk Assessment are used to identify how levels of stress (caused by work) amongst employees can be reduced.

 - Reactive individuals who are identified to be suffering from excessive levels of stress (caused by work or personal issues) are supported in accordance with the school's health and wellbeing procedures and, if necessary, by accessing the Occupational Health and the Employee Assistance Programme.

 - The Employee Assistance Programme provides free and confidential counselling, information, signposting and support to all members of staff.

 - Calls are free from UK landlines, 24 hours a day, 365 days a year, for a wide range of issues or concerns for example:

-- o Addiction
+- Addiction

-- o Financial
+- Financial

-- o Medical
+- Medical

-- o Relationships
+- Relationships

-- o Legal
+- Legal

 - Mental Health

-- o Stress/Emotional
+- Stress/Emotional

 - o Younger/Elder Care

 - o Tax

 - o Debt

-- o Bereavement and more
+- Bereavement and more